-Nomination and Compensation Committee
+Compensation Committee

-The Nomination and Compensation Committee is a standing committee of the Board.
-The current members of the Nomination and Compensation are Mr. João Carlos de Nóbrega Pecego (Chair), Mrs. Maria da Graça França and Mr. Roland Holst.
+The Compensation Committee is a standing committee of the Board.
+The current members of the Compensation Committee are Mr. João Carlos de Nóbrega Pecego (Chair), Mr. José Alberto Garzón and Mr. Javier González Fraga.

-The Charter of the Nomination and Compensation Committee requires that all members of the Committee be independent directors.
-No member of the Nomination and Compensation Committee can be an employee of the Bank.
-The Board has determined that all members of the Nomination and Compensation Committee are independent under the terms defined by applicable laws and regulations, including rules promulgated by the SEC under the Sarbanes-Oxley Act, Section 303A of the Manual for Companies listed on the NYSE, and Rules No. 05-2011 and 05-2014 of the Superintendency of Banks of Panama.
-The Nomination and Compensation Committee charter requires the committee to meet at least five times per year.
-During the fiscal year ended December 31, 2016, the Nomination and Compensation Committee held six meetings.
+The Charter of the Compensation Committee requires that all members of the Committee be independent directors.
+No member of the Compensation Committee can be an employee of the Bank.
+The Board has determined that all members of the Compensation Committee are independent under the terms defined by applicable laws and regulations, including rules promulgated by the SEC under the Sarbanes-Oxley Act, Section 303A of the Manual for Companies listed on the NYSE, and Rule Nos.
+05-2011 and 05-2014 of the Superintendency of Banks of Panama.
+The Compensation Committee charter requires the committee to meet at least five times per year.
+During the fiscal year ended December 31, 2018, the Compensation Committee held six meetings.

-The Nomination and Compensation Committee's primary responsibilities are to assist the Board by: identifying candidates to become Board members and recommending nominees for the annual meetings of shareholders; making recommendations to the Board concerning candidates for Chief Executive Officer and counseling on succession planning for executive officers; recommending compensation for Board members and committee members, including cash and equity compensation; recommending compensation policies for executive officers and employees of the Bank, including cash and equity compensation, policies for senior management and employee benefit programs and plans; reviewing and recommending changes to the Bank's Code of Ethics; and advising executive officers on issues related to the Bank's personnel.
+The Compensation Committee's primary responsibilities are to assist the Board by: identifying candidates to become Board members and recommending nominees for the annual meetings of shareholders; making recommendations to the Board concerning candidates for Chief Executive Officer and counseling on succession planning for executive officers; recommending compensation for Board members and committee members, including cash and equity compensation; recommending compensation policies for executive officers and employees of the Bank, including cash and equity compensation, policies for senior management and employee benefit programs and plans; reviewing and recommending changes to the Bank's Code of Ethics; and advising executive officers on issues related to the Bank's personnel.
+Additionally, this committee submits recommendations on issues related to make improvements to the Bank's operating model, and evaluates and proposes technology and communications strategic plans.

-The Nomination and Compensation Committee will consider qualified director candidates recommended by shareholders.
+The Compensation Committee will consider qualified director candidates recommended by shareholders.
 All director candidates will be evaluated in the same manner regardless of how they are recommended, including recommendations by shareholders.
-For the current director nominees, the committee considers candidate qualifications and other factors, including, but not limited to, diversity in background and experience, industry knowledge, educational level and the needs of the Bank.
+For the current director nominees, the Committee considers candidate qualifications and other factors, including, but not limited to, diversity in background and experience, industry knowledge, educational level and the needs of the Bank.
 Shareholders can mail any recommendations and an explanation of the qualifications of the candidates to the Secretary of the Bank at Torre V, Business Park, P.O.
 Box 0819-08730, Panama City, Republic of Panama.

-Although the Bank does not have a formal policy or specific guidelines for the consideration of diversity by the Nomination and Compensation Committee in identifying nominees for director, diversity is one of the factors the Nomination and Compensation Committee considers.
-The Nomination and Compensation Committee generally views and values diversity from the perspective of professional and life experiences, and recognizes that diversity in professional and life experiences may include considerations of gender, race, national origin or other characteristics in identifying individuals who possess the qualifications that the Committee believes are important to be represented on the Board.
-The fact that out of a total of nine members, six different nationalities are represented, reflects the importance given to diversity by the Board of Directors.
+Although the Bank does not have a formal policy or specific guidelines for the consideration of diversity by the Compensation Committee in identifying nominees for director, diversity is one of the factors the Compensation Committee considers.
+The Compensation Committee generally views and values diversity from the perspective of professional and life experiences, and recognizes that diversity in professional and life experiences may include considerations of race, national origin or other characteristics in identifying individuals who possess the qualifications that the Committee believes are important to be represented on the Board.
+The fact that out of a total of ten members, eight different nationalities are represented, reflects the importance given to diversity by the Board of Directors.

-The Charter of the Nomination and Compensation Committee requires an annual self-evaluation of the committee's performance.
+The Charter of the Compensation Committee requires an annual self-evaluation of the committee's performance.

-The Nomination and Compensation Committee Charter may be found on the Bank's website at http://bladex.com/en/investors/committees-board.
+The Compensation Committee Charter may be found on the Bank's website at http://bladex.com/en/investors/committees-board.